lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 Although the file browser is a handy way to navigate your user home space, it does not allow you to navigate to, e.g., the shared data space.
 One way to make other spaces available in the file browser is to create a `symbolic link <https://en.m.wikipedia.org/wiki/Symbolic_link>`_ using the Terminal to the desired space somewhere in your home directory.

-Jupyter Notebooks can be identified by their file extension ``.ipynb``.
+Jupyter Notebooks can be identified by their file extension ".ipynb".
 All users will find a set of tutorial notebooks provided in the "notebooks/tutorial-notebooks/" directory.

 **Safely Log Out of JupyterLab:**